Wilda Octaviana

 Wilda Octaviana Situngkir (born October 27, 1995) also popularly known as Wilda Octaviana is an Indonesian Child Protection Commission Ambassador, Indonesian National Agency of Drug and Food Control Ambassador, actress and model who won the title of Puteri Indonesia Pariwisata 2018.
-She represented Indonesia at the Miss Supranational 2018 pageant, where she placed as the 3rd runner-up, repeating the same achievement by Cokorda Istri Krisnanda Widani in Miss Supranational 2013, Wilda became the fifth Indonesian to be placed as a finalist in Miss Supranational history, continuing the ongoing 4th year placement streaks of Indonesia, consecutively since Gresya Amanda Maaliwuga in 2015, Intan Aletrinö in 2016 and Karina Nadila Niab in 2017.
+She represented Indonesia at the Miss Supranational 2018 pageant, where she placed as the 3rd runner-up, repeating the same achievement by Cokorda Istri Krisnanda Widani in Miss Supranational 2013, Wilda became the fifth Indonesian to be placed as a finalist in Miss Supranational history, continuing the 4th year placement streaks of Indonesia, consecutively since Gresya Amanda Maaliwuga in 2015, Intan Aletrinö in 2016 and Karina Nadila Niab in 2017.

 Early life and education

-Wilda was born in Jakarta – Indonesia, from a traditional Dayak mixed Batak tribe, then she moved to her father hometown in Pontianak, West Kalimantan.
+Wilda was born in Jakarta – Indonesia, in a traditional Dayak mixed Batak tribe, then she moved to her father's hometown in Pontianak, West Kalimantan.
 She holds a bachelor's degree in Science in Agriculture from Universitas Panca Bhakti, Pontianak, West Kalimantan, Indonesia.
 She is currently finishing her Master degree in Business management from PPM School of Management.

-On 11 March 2019, Wilda was elected as The Indonesian Child Protection Commission Ambassador by the Minister Dr. Susanto, MA and People's Representative Council.
-On 25 November 2019, Wilda was elected as The Ambassador of The National Agency of Drug and Food Control of The Republic of Indonesia by the Minister Penny Kusumastuti Lukito.
+On 11 March 2019, Wilda was elected as the Indonesian Child Protection Commission Ambassador by the Minister Dr. Susanto, MA and People's Representative Council.
+On 25 November 2019, Wilda was elected as the Ambassador of the National Agency of Drug and Food Control of The Republic of Indonesia by the Minister Penny Kusumastuti Lukito.